 Does traditional health insurance cover hearing aids?

 Typically, standard health insurance does not cover hearing aids.
 There are infrequent occasions, however, when special hearing aid benefits are included in health care coverage.
 Check with your insurance agent or human resources department to learn if your insurance includes hearing aid benefits.
-If hearing aids are covered, ask if pre-authorization is required and for specific information about the extent of the benefits.
+If hearing aids are covered, pre-authorization may be required.
+Our support team will contact your insurance company for specific information about the extent of the benefits.

 What level of hearing improvement is reasonable?